Updated last 18.06.2025

 - Business trips, etc.

-• Capital expenses: CAPEX are of long-term nature and they are related to the investments aimed at generating future benefits (exceeding one year).
-Capital expenses include the purchase (and in certain cases the modernisation) of non-current assets such as:
+- Capital expenses: Capital expenditures are long-term investments related to the acquisition, construction, or improvement of fixed assets, from which benefits are expected over a period of exceeding one year..
+Capital expenses include the purchase, increase in value (and in certain cases the modernisation) of non-current assets such as:

 - Acquisition of land and buildings;